Comfy Belly

 • Place each half open side facing down on the baking sheet.
 Pierce the outside of each half with a fork a few times to let moisture escape while baking.
 If you cut the squash into rings, place each ring on its side.

-• Take the squash out of the oven and turn it over to cool.
+• Take the squash out of the oven and cool for a few minutes.

-• Remove the seeds and use a fork to take out all the spaghetti squash.
+• Remove the seeds and use a fork to take out the spaghetti squash.

 • Add salt and other seasonings along with some olive oil (optional) or broth.